North Carolina Sullivan Acts: The City/County water agreement

 As time passed, few problems occurred until 1994 when a potential water shortage threatened the area.

 [These] fears about potential water shortages prompted Asheville and Buncombe County to broker a deal with Henderson County so that a plant could be built at the confluence of the Mills and French Broad rivers.
 The Water Agreement that the three governments signed in 1995 added Henderson County representatives to the Authority.

 Henderson County is located just south of Buncombe County.
-Unfortunately, for all the parties involved, the new structure was very difficult.
-In 2003, Asheville had such dissatisfaction with maintenance and Buncombe County rejected implementing new fees.
+By 2003, disagreements arose regarding system maintenance and new fees culminating in Asheville rejecting the implementing new fees.
 Thus, "in 2005, Asheville dissolved a joint control agreement with Buncombe and Henderson counties and took sole ownership."
 For the city, repairs, better system control, growth control, better rates, and the promotion of voluntary annexation were all cited as reasons for termination of the water agreement.
 However, Buncombe County Commissioners, along with state representatives, stated that businesses needed to be protected.
 Thereby, the Commissioners petitioned the state legislature to reinforce the original Sullivan Act via Sullivan Acts II and III.

 Current status

 The City of Asheville in October 2005.

-The last of the legal attempts to overturn the Sullivan Acts was 2008.
+The last of the legal attempts to overturn the Sullivan Acts was in 2008.
 Overall, courts have decided that "water customers in and outside the city, rather than city taxpayers, had the greatest stake in the system because bonds were backed by water bill payments, not city taxes."
 Technically, with the city-county agreement dissolved, Sullivan Acts II and III no longer apply.
 Only Sullivan Act I, reaffirmed by Sullivan Acts II and III, remains applicable law.

 The most recent debate began when the North Carolina General Assembly placed tight restrictions on annexation along with Representative Moffitt's help on further restrictions specific to the Biltmore Lake subdivision that Asheville was attempting to involuntarily annex.
 Shortly thereafter, Asheville City Council "raised fees by a total of $340,000 on high volume users, including many businesses."
 The city cited a study supporting the increase because rates for high-volume users were low compared to similar areas.
 Representative Moffitt "called the rise 'arbitrary,' saying the city could pick and choose which studies to use."
 However, city leaders emphasized the fee increase as a necessary part of keeping up the system.

 On May 4, 2011, Representative Tim Moffitt "introduced a bill that called for seizing the [water system] ... and handing it off to the Metropolitan Sewerage District."

 Following a major backlash by local elected officials and residents alike, Moffitt backed off.
 On May 26, he turned it into a study bill, establishing a committee to make a recommendation on whether to leave the system with the city, turn it over to MSD or to a new, independent water authority.
 Asked about the change, Moffitt said this had been his intent all along.